Fleckism/SecurityPlus/SecurityPlus/20B Backup Strategies.md

 An [[image]] backup is made by duplicating an OS installation.
 This can be done either from a physical hard disk or from a VM's virtual hard disk.
 Imaging allows the system to be redeployed quickly, without having to reinstall third-party software, patches, and configuration settings.
 A system image should generally not contain any user data files, as these will quickly become out of date.
 # BACKUP STORAGE ISSUES

 Backed up and archived data need to be stored as securely as live data.
 A data backup has the same confidentiality and integrity requirements as its source.
-It also has its own availability requirement.
+It also has its own [[Availability]] requirement.
 Typically, backup media is physically secured against theft or snooping by keeping it in a restricted part of the building, with other server and network equipment.
 Many backup solutions use encryption to ensure data confidentiality should the media be stolen.

 ### Offsite Storage